PoS has been indexed in

-When the conference web interface is set up Authors are assigned a personal userID and password for uploading their contribution on the PoS web page, and a contribution code (for example PoS(MOC2000)001 is the first contribution of the conference "Mock conference" whose conference ID has been chosen by the chairman to be "MOC2000").
-Please use this code in any correspondence with the PoS Editorial Office and the chairman in charge of the electronic publication of the PoS Conference Proceedings.
-This ID code will be used by anyone wishing to cite your contribution.
+When the conference web interface is set up authors are assigned a personal userID and password for uploading their contribution on the PoS web page, and a contribution ID (for example PoS(MOC2000)001 is the first contribution of the conference "Mock conference" whose conference ID has been chosen by the chairperson to be "MOC2000").
+Please use the contribution ID in any correspondence with the PoS editorial office and the chairperson.

 Should you have any doubts please contact the PoS editorial office at email@example.com

 The file to be submitted is to be prepared as follows:

 Word processor users